Where did (Biodynamic) Body Psychotherapy come from?

 Attachment in Body Psychotherapy

 Attachment theory describes the different ways that we have bonded (or not) with our primary caregivers during childhood.
 If there was a secure attachment, the child is more likely to grow up attracting healthy relationships.
 In contrast, insecure attachments lead to difficulties with intimacy and the ability to trust.
-Founded by the psychiatrist John Bowlby, and developed further by numerous researchers, the theory explores the ways infants are forced to adapt their natural bonding instincts when there is sub-optimal parenting.
+Founded by the psychiatrist John Bowlby (1907 - 1990), and developed further by numerous researchers, the theory explores the ways infants are forced to adapt their natural bonding instincts when there is sub-optimal parenting.
 Modern psychotherapy now recognises that poor early attachment not only accounts for dysfunctional adult relationships, but also the inability to self-regulate and feel safe.
 It may also lie behind a range of mental health disorders and psychopathology.

 If we were lucky enough to have a primary caregiver who was sensitive to our emotional needs, we build a sense of trust in others, ourselves and the world at large.
 If one or both parents were cold and dismissing, we make the understandable assumption that relationships bring pain and rejection, and we are likely to shun intimacy, even becoming cold and dismissing ourselves.
 If we had a parent who was only available to us some of the time, we fear abandonment and are often paranoid and needy in future relationships.
 And where a parent carries unresolved trauma, behaving in ways that are frightening or abusive, we shut down some of our natural bonding instincts altogether in a disassociation or freeze.

 Whether we are parents or not, most of us have witnessed the joy and ease of mother and infant in intimate non-verbal communication and play.
-These are not the times when mum is busy and functional, but the moments when parent and child are locked together in the timeless 'here and now' of right brain hemisphere interaction.
+These are not the times when mum is busy and functional, but instances when parent and child are locked together in the timeless 'here and now' of right brain hemisphere interaction.
 You will recognise these moments because they will bring a smile to your face and a feeling of well-being in your body.
 Look closely at how mum mimics baby's expressions, and how baby mimics hers.
-Hear the soft and melodic noises that mum makes, and notice how baby tries to echo the sounds.
+Hear the soft melodic noises that mum makes, and notice how baby tries to echo these sounds.
 See the caress, the bodily contact, the cuddles.
 You are witnessing pre-verbal secure attachment in action, and this baby, feeling seen and accepted, is co-regulating with mum and internalising faith and optimism in humans and the world.

 [The terms 'mother' and 'mum' here are used generically to represent any of a child's primary caregivers, regardless of biological relationship or gender.]